CyberMiles/travis/docs/connect-testnet.rst

   172.17.0.2:8545
   $ docker run --rm -it ywonline/travis attach http://172.17.0.2:8545

+Now, you should see the web3-cmt JavaScript console, you can now jump to the "Test transactions" section to send test transactions.

 Build from source
 =================

 Prerequisite
 ------------
-For Travis built from source: It's assumed that you have `installed Travis via source builds <http://travis.readthedocs.io/en/latest/getting-started.html#build-from-source>`_.
-(Stop before you connect to a local node)
+Please `install Travis via source builds <http://travis.readthedocs.io/en/latest/getting-started.html#build-from-source>`_.
+(STOP before you connect to a local node)

 Getting Travis TestNet Config
 -----------------------------
 Checkout the Travis TestNet config from our `Github repo <https://github.com/CyberMiles/testnet>`_.
-Place the config files in the $HOME/.travis directory:
+Place the config files in the ``$HOME/.travis`` directory:

 ::